DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 # Flexibly grouping pupils within a class to provide more tailored support can be effective, but care should be taken to monitor its impact on engagement and motivation, particularly for low-attaining pupils

 Different schools take different approaches when it comes to how pupils are grouped at the school level.
-For example, in some schools, pupils are grouped by attainment for classes in ‘core’ subjects such as maths, English and science and in mixed-ability groups for ‘non-core’ subjects (setting) or in all subjects (streaming).
+For example, in some schools, pupils are grouped by attainment for classes in 'core' subjects such as maths, English and science and in mixed-ability groups for 'non-core' subjects (setting) or in all subjects (streaming).
 In other schools, there is no ability grouping at all.
 Primary schools may take a similar variety of approaches, grouping pupils by ability for some, all or none of the subjects and lessons throughout the week.

-This is a hot topic: ‘ability grouping has been one of the most controversial educational practices for more than a century’ (Steenbergen et al., 2016).
+This is a hot topic: 'ability grouping has been one of the most controversial educational practices for more than a century' (Steenbergen et al., 2016).
 As a classroom teacher, you may not have full control over the decisions your school makes with respect to this.
 However, you do have a lot of control over how you group pupils within your classes.

-Different forms of grouping seem to create different opportunities for effectively adapting teaching to students’ needs (Deunk et al., 2018).
+Different forms of grouping seem to create different opportunities for effectively adapting teaching to students' needs (Deunk et al., 2018).
 The evidence suggests that grouping pupils flexibly within classes is effective as it enables you to provide tailored support.
 This might be done in a couple of main ways:

 - Homogenous or within-class attainment groupings

 This means pupils of very similar prior attainment level working together for specific activities or topics such as literacy.
 This might involve pupils of similar levels of current attainment being grouped together on specific tables for example, but all pupils being taught by their usual teacher and support staff and following the same curriculum (EEF, 2018).

-The aim of this type of grouping is to match tasks, activities and support to pupils’ current capabilities, so that all pupils have an appropriate level of challenge while maintaining high expectations and access to a rich curriculum.
+The aim of this type of grouping is to match tasks, activities and support to pupils' current capabilities, so that all pupils have an appropriate level of challenge while maintaining high expectations and access to a rich curriculum.
 This might enable you to spend more time with lower attainment pupils, using in-lesson intervention as an effective and efficient way to support them.
-The evidence on within-class attainment grouping indicates that it is likely to be beneficial for all learners, providing an average benefit of three months’ additional progress.
+The evidence on within-class attainment grouping indicates that it is likely to be beneficial for all learners, providing an average benefit of three months' additional progress.
 However, there appears to be less benefit for lower-attaining pupils than for others.
 In England, within-class attainment grouping tends to be more common in primary than in secondary schools (EEF, 2018).

 - Heterogeneous or mixed attainment groupings